ckattner/date_holidays-reader/README.md

 ### Holiday Object

-`DateHolidays::Reader::Locale#holidays` returns a list contining an instance of `DateHolidays::Reader::Holiday` objects which have the following fields:
+`DateHolidays::Reader::Locale#holidays` returns a list containing an instance of `DateHolidays::Reader::Holiday` objects which have the following fields:

 * *date* - The start date of the holiday which is stored in a Ruby `Date` instance.
 * *start_time* - The start time of the holiday in UTC represented as a `Time` instance.
 Note that these times represent when the holiday starts *in this locale*.
 For example, US New Year's day in 2019 has a time of '2019-01-01 05:00:00 UTC' as Washington DC is five hours behind UTC.
 * *end_time* - The time in UTC when the holiday ends.
-Note that some holidays (for example certian religious holidays) may not start or end on midnight.
+Note that some holidays (for example certain religious holidays) may not start or end on midnight.
 Also, some holidays last more or less then 24 hours.
 * *name* - A string representing the human readable name of the holiday.
 For example: "New Year's Day."
 * *type* - A symbol which describes the status of the holiday.
 See the [date-holidays documentation](https://github.com/commenthol/date-holidays#types-of-holidays) for a full explanation.
 * *substitute* - A boolean value that, if true, means that it is a substitute for another holiday.